mikepan/GameEngineBook/README.md

 # The Complete "Game Development with Blender" Book
 by Dalai Felinto and Mike Pan.
 Now Free!

+This is a republication of the book originally published by Cengage.
+We put the book up here for free hoping to allow more people to learn the Blender Game Engine.
+We also hope to continue to improve the book with the help of the community and keep it always up-to-date.

 ## Start Reading:

 [Chapter 1 - Getting Started](text/01-GettingStarted.md)